 We all know that smoking, obesity, diabetes and high blood pressure can damage our health, but few of us are aware of just how devastating they can be to our sight.

 And then there’s our diets.
 A poor diet can also put your eyesight at risk, yet 60% of us are unaware of the links between what we eat and the health of our eyes, according to Vision Matters, the organisation behind National Eye Health Week.

-But besides a healthy diet full of antioxidants, vitamins and healthy whole grains, there’s another ingredient you need to add to your eye-health menu and that’s Omega 3.
+But besides a healthy diet full of antioxidants, vitamins and healthy whole grains, there’s another ingredient you need to add to your eye-health menu.
+Omega-3.

-Healthy fats are incredibly important for both good vision and general eye health, but the two types of essential fatty acid found in Omega 3 (DHA and EPA) are particularly useful.
+Healthy fats are incredibly important for both good vision and general eye health, but the two types of essential fatty acids found in omega-3 (DHA and EPA) are particularly useful.

 After you’re born your eyes still need a constant supply of DHA to work at their best.
-DHA is found in large quantities in breast milk and studies have shown that healthy, pre-term infants fed on DHA supplemented formula have significantly better visual acuity at two and four months of age, compared with similar pre-term infants who were fed a formula that did not contain the Omega 3 eye supplement.
+That’s why DHA is found in large quantities in breast milk.

 Even when you’re all grown up, very high levels of DHA can be found in the retina, the layer of tissue that lines the inside of the eye and receives the image formed by the lens.
 And while it’s not known exactly why, DHA accounts for over half the total fatty acid groups present in the rod outer segment membranes (the cells involved in your peripheral vision that can function in lower light, making them almost entirely responsible for night vision), a proportion higher than is found in any other tissues.